astropy/astropy-v5.0-paper/README.md

 Importantly, **this means that you can not simply change directory into the src path and use `pdflatex` to build the paper**.
 To build the PDF of the article, you need to use the `Makefile` at the repository root.
 Building locally required having `anaconda`, `snakemake`, and a Latex installation on your machine.

+To generate the figures, you also need to have some environment variables set.
+You must have a local clone of the `astropy/astropy` repository and set the env variable `ASTROPY_REPO_PATH` to the path of the cloned repository (required).
+You also should generate an ADS developer key and set the env variable `ADS_DEV_KEY` to this key (optional).

 With these, in the repository root, run:

 ```
 make